Penile Cancer: Treatment Choices

 Deciding on the best plan may take some time.
 Talk with your healthcare provider about how much time you can take to explore your options.
 You may want to get another opinion before deciding on your treatment plan.
 In fact, some insurance companies may require a second opinion.
 In addition, you may want to involve your family and friends in this process.

 Types of treatment for penile cancer

 Treatment for penile cancer is either local or for your whole body (systemic).
 Local treatments remove, destroy, or control the cancer cells in one area.
 Surgery, radiation therapy, and topical chemotherapy are local treatments.
-Systemic treatments are used to destroy or control cancer cells throughout the entire body.
-Chemotherapy is used when cancer has spread.
+Systemic treatments, such as chemotherapy, are used to destroy or control cancer cells throughout the entire body.

 You may have just one of these treatments.
 Or you may have more than one (combination therapy):

 Chemotherapy.
-Depending on the type of tumor, doctors may use different chemotherapy medicines to treat penile cancer.
+Depending on the type of tumor, healthcare providers may use different chemotherapy medicines to treat penile cancer.
 For very early stage cancers, chemotherapy may be put directly on the skin as a cream (topical chemotherapy).
 For advanced cancers, systemic chemotherapy may be used to reach cancer cells throughout the body.
-It is given by mouth or injected into a vein or muscle.
+It is given by mouth or injected into a vein.

 Clinical trials for new treatments

 Researchers are always finding new ways to treat cancer.
 These new methods are tested in clinical trials.
 Talk with your healthcare provider to find out if you should consider any clinical trials.